mayankjangir23/hand_gestured_controlled_-youtube/README.md

 ✨ Features

-Open YouTube Video/Playlist with a five-finger gesture.
+Open YouTube Video/Playlist with a five-finger gesture.🖐️

-Close YouTube Tab with a closed-fist gesture.
+Close YouTube Tab with a closed-fist gesture.✊

 Adjust System Volume using a pinch gesture:

-Pinch inwards to increase volume.
+Pinch inwards to increase volume.🤏

-Pinch outwards to decrease volume.
+Pinch outwards to decrease volume.🤏

 Real-time gesture detection using webcam and MediaPipe.